trvrb/sismid/README.md

 * The many forms of competition
 * Analytic solutions
 * Numerical integration
-* *Exercise 1: Analyzing the dynamics of a multistrain SIR system.*
+* *Exercise: Dynamics of a multistrain SIR system*

 ### [Fitting mechanistic models](fitting/)
 * Deterministic skeletons
-* Nonlinear least squared and maximum likelihood with population data
+* Nonlinear least squares and maximum likelihood with population data
-* *Exercise 2: Inference for a multistrain SIR model*
+* *Exercise: Inference for a multistrain SIR model*
 * GLMs with longitudinal data
-* MCMC with Stan: HPV as a case study
+* Hybrid Monte Carlo with Stan: HPV as a case study
 * Probes and arbitrary metrics
-* *Exercise 3: When to trust a model.*
+* When to trust a model
 * Tips & tricks: insights from natural experiments

 ### [State-space reconstruction](ssr/)